In a recent post, we looked at the advantages of free movement of labour. But, what about the problems which might arise from free movement of labour?

 For example, if net migrants contribute to improved finances, there is no guarantee that a government will spend the money on improving public services in areas where there has been the sharpest increase in migration and population.
 The effect is that although government benefits from net contributions, people in the South East (a region of high migration) see the relative quality of public services decline.

-- Another example, is that net migration may improve economic welfare, but firms may be the biggest beneficiary because they can become more profitable due to lower wages, but unskilled workers see falling living standards, due to stagnant wages and a perceived decline in public services.
+- Another example is that net migration may improve economic welfare, but firms may be the biggest beneficiary because they can become more profitable due to lower wages, but unskilled workers see falling living standards, due to stagnant wages and a perceived decline in public services.

 Non-economic issues.
 This is mainly concerned with economic issues, but undeniably important is the perceptions of people who feel overwhelmed by large influx of people with different cultures changing the nature of the area.
-This resentment at rapid immigration is not a new phenomena.
+This resentment at rapid immigration is not a new phenomenon.
 The UK experienced worse after the 1960s immigration from the Commonwealth.
 Migrants tend to become absorbed into communities over time.
 However, it is the rapid influx of people into an area that people can find unsettling – especially if there are existing social problems, such as poor housing, high unemployment and crime.

 Another issue worth mentioning is that media coverage has been largely negative of migration.
 Papers like the Daily Express, Mail and Sun have highlighted problems of migration which has been a factor in making some people, even in areas of very low net migration, become resentful of migration.
 Media coverage has not always been even-handed, highlight problems of migration, but ignoring the benefits of migration.